DigiBP/Team-Lemons/README.md

 # Innovation
 To incorporate innovation into the workflow, the team trained an algorithm that predicts whether the request is likely to be approved or denied based on previous requests.

+# Benefits
+This chapter will give a short summary of the benefits of our solution. <br />

+The team created an automated funding request system that is able to streamline the funding approval process, eliminate manual paperwork and reduce inefficiencies.
+The digital platform provides real-time visibility of the approval status to all stakeholders involved in the process.
+The data validation mechanisms and automated calculations within the funding request helps users to minimalize errors and to ensure accurate financial information.
+The implementation of a clearly defined approval workflows and automated notifications for the request approvers reduces the runtime of the process and delays in the funding allocation.
+Our standardized templates and guidelines ensure comparability and efficiency of the requests.

 # Outlook
 In the following an outlook about possible enhancements of the process will be given. <br />